February 26th Weekly Update

 Make transcripts available alongside audio and visual content after the event on your website.

-We would love to hear from you: how has accessibility been prioritised in the virtual events you have attended?
+We would love to hear from you: how has accessibility been prioritized in the virtual events you have attended?
 Tweet @codeforsociety and @serahrono to share!

 Great resources that expound on various aspects of accessibility in virtual settings: